ShashanyaGoud/hindustan-unilever-financial-analysis/README.md

 # 📚 Data Source

 The financial information used in this project has been sourced from the publicly available annual reports and financial statements of **Hindustan Unilever Limited (HUL)**.

-This project has been developed solely for educational and portfolio purposes.

 ---